Choosing a car insurance company from which to purchase Mazda insurance can be overwhelming.

 Many of Mazda’s vehicles have been tested and received passing grades by the IIHS.
 Here are two good examples:

-The 2018 Mazda 6 was named a Top Safety Pick by the IIHS.
+The 2020 Mazda 6, a midsize car, was named a Top Safety Pick by the IIHS.

-It performed exceptionally well in all safety testing, and the IIHS assigned a rating of “G” in all categories except for headlights, which was rated “A.”
+It performed exceptionally well in all safety testing, and the IIHS assigned a rating of “G” in all categories except for headlights, which was rated both a “G” and “A.”